 To do that, we must, even for one moment, surrender all claim to our possessions.
 Then we get to see our world through the Eyes of the One who made it.

 Satu H. Ferentz

 MALCHUYOT SOVEREIGNTY'S COMMANDING CALL

-'''

-Transcendence,

-Immanence:

-complementary masks of Divinity.

-Immanence is so close, so intimate,

-so...

-unchallenging.

-The still small voice within me

-sounds remarkably like...
+Transcendence, Immanence: complementary masks of Divinity.
+Immanence is so close, so intimate, so... unchallenging.
+The still small voice within me sounds remarkably like... me.

-me.

 Am I really able to call myself to account?

 ... to get past my desire for easy choices?

 ... to go beyond my self-deception?

+... to

 ...transcend myself?

 Hayom harat olam.

-On this, the birthday of the world,

-let me remember

-I didn't create the world;

-I was created into it.

-On creation's ramshackle stage

-flanked by heaven and abyss

-I stumble in morality's drama -

-forgetting my lines, missing my mark.

-Distracted, I respond to Divinity's direction

-only when I hear it resonating

-from the mask

-of transcendence.

-That which creates the cosmos

-can exercise sovereignty over it,

-calling Its creatures to account

-i, a creature,

-if i respond to the call

-can be

-re-created

-re-formed

-can return - t'shuvah - to my better role.

-'''

-'''

-I respond to the call,

-stretching to hit my mark.

-Reaching out past my ethical weakness and bad faith,

-my grasp falls

-just shy

-of Transcendence,

-throwing me off balance,

-robbing my stance of certainty.

-With a toddler's awkward footing

-opening the world to me in unfamiliar ways, I

-hear, finally

-the still small voice within

-'''

-No doubt we have all received a call that captured our attention and triggered an immediate response.
+On this, the birthday of the world, let me remember I didn't create the world; I was created into it.
+On creation's ramshackle stage flanked by heaven and abyss I stumble in morality's drama forgetting my lines, missing my mark.
+Distracted, I respond to Divinity's direction only when I hear it resonating from the mask of transcendence.
+That which creates the cosmos can exercise sovereignty over it, calling Its creatures to account Writings may be used during religious services, provided that the individual authors and West End Synagogue are 79 cited.
+Any other usage requires permission from the authors, who may be contacted through West End i, a creature, if i respond to the call can be re-created re-formed can return - t'shuvah - to my better role.
+I respond to the call, stretching to hit my mark.
+Reaching out past my ethical weakness and bad faith, my grasp falls just shy of Transcendence, throwing me off balance, robbing my stance of certainty.
+With a toddler's awkward footing opening the world to me in unfamiliar ways, I hear, finally the still small voice within Mark Nazimova Writings may be used during religious services, provided that the individual authors and West End Synagogue are cited.
+Any other usage requires permission from the authors, who may be contacted through West End No doubt we have all received a call that captured our attention and triggered an immediate response.
 A call from someone we care about deeply, or someone that has information we want to hear.

-"Your mother/father/husband/wife/daughter/son/doctor/lawyer is on the phone"

-...But a call from God?
+"Your mother/father/husband/wife/daughter/son/doctor/lawyer is on the phone" ...But a call from God?
 Might we need tangible evidence to take that call seriously?

-Alas, there are no physical, measurable dimensions to the Higher Power that summons
+Alas, there are no physical, measurable dimensions to the Higher Power that summons us.
 When no concrete proof exists to persuade us that this call must be heeded, why do we respond?
 Perhaps it is the ethereal nature of a sovereign, absolute and truly untouchable power that appeals to us.
 We are able to discern when another person is not intent on satisfying our wishes and we are sure to be disappointed.
 A Holy One, however, with no traceable record of petitions granted or denied is a worthy partner to have in our trust, in our heart and by our side.

-Andrea Brecker

-Every day we recite the Shema, Kabbalat ol Malchut Shemayim.
+Andrea Brecker Writings may be used during religious services, provided that the individual authors and West End Synagogue are 81 cited.
+Any other usage requires permission from the authors, who may be contacted through West End Every day we recite the Shema, Kabbalat ol Malchut Shemayim.